iris-stories/hum230-douglass/index.md

 ---
 layout: home
-title: Ghosts of Christmas Past
+title: Frederick Douglass on the Dred Scott Decision

 # The homepage template includes title, banner image, and short description.
 # Edit these in `_config.yml`, not in this file.